dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 1. First of all, sample a batch of records (4 or 8, as denoted by `B`) from the train set like GSM8K.
 Each record is generally composed of a question field and an answer field.

 2. Then use the policy model to generate a batch of answers (4, 8, or 16, as denoted by `G`) for each question.
 In GRPO, we call the answers generated from the same question as a group of training data.

-At this time, we get a tensor of token IDs (`input_ids`) with the shape of `(B*G, L+prompt_len)`, which is `B` groups of training data.
+Note that at the end of the batch sampling, we will get a tensor of token IDs (`input_ids`) with the shape of `(B*G, L+prompt_len)`, which is `B` groups of training data.

 # Loss Function